le0pard/cable-shared-worker/README.md

 channel.unsubscribe()
 ```

-Close worker (for shared worker this will only close current tab connection, but not worker itself):
+You can manually close worker (for shared worker this will only close current tab connection, but not worker itself):

 ```js
 import {closeWorker} from '@cable-shared-worker/web'